RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 ## Options and plan support

-Redis Enterprise Cloud supports three levels of replication:
+Redis Cloud supports three levels of replication:

 - _No replication_ means that you will have a single copy of your database.